kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 Symptoms:

-- Empty collection when expecting multiple implementations
+- Fewer components than expected in `All<T>`
-- Missing expected components in `All<T>`
+- Tagged implementations missing from the collection

 Solutions:

-1. Ensure All Implementations are Components:
+1. Ensure All Implementations Are in the Graph:

-===! ":fontawesome-brands-java: Java"
+===! ":fontawesome-brands-java: `Java`"

     ```java
-    // All implementations must be @Component
+    // All implementations must be @Component or produced by a module factory
     @Component
     public final class Impl1 implements MyInterface {}